 The main engine for the programming is the Joint Programming Committee (JPC) - a body that includes the representatives of the ministries and regions of both countries, responsible for the programming and related decisions.

-The JPC has gathered twice in 2020 to agree on the procedures and discuss the thematic focus of the new programme.
+The JPC has gathered three times in 2020 to agree on the procedures and discuss the thematic focus of the new programme.
 In addition, the JPC has decided that the State Shared Service Centre (Riigi Tugiteenuste Keskus) will continue as managing authority for the new programme 2021-2027.